 Against this backdrop, this college report seeks to pit the recapitalisation amount received by the college against the average amounts received by colleges nationally and provincially.
-From the Management table in Section 1 we see that the national average was R39,316,380 The provincial average in the Western Cape was R37,884,167 while this particular college received an amount of R 39,425,000.
-This is significantly higher than the provincial average and a little higher than the national average.
+From the Management table in Section 1 we see that the national average was R39,316,380.
+The provincial average in the Western Cape was R37,884,167, while this particular college received an amount of R 40,850,000.
+This is higher than the provincial and national averages.
 Since the Recapitalisation amounts received by colleges depended on the nature and strengths of their submissions for funding, however, the reasons for the differentials in the amounts received by colleges in a province and by the different provinces in the country are not strictly comparable.
-College of Cape Town's most significant areas of spending were on upgrading classrooms (39%), new equipment (38%) and curriculum development (10%).
+A sizeable proportion of the fund in this college was spent on: building new classrooms (35%), purchasing equipment (33%) developing/purchasing curriculum/programme materials (11%) and upgrading of college sites (10%).